 – Sales history and information regarding your conversion rates

-The last section of information you’re going to need is going to be legal documentation.
+The last section of information on how to sell my business you’re going to need is going to be legal documentation.
 They will be able to provide proof of ownership, transfers, history, and all other legal information your buyer might be interested in.
 Some of those documents are:

 – Revenue documentation

 – Expense reports

 Selling on your own is best if you are selling your business to a family member or employee.
 Selling with a broker is best if you want to attract multiple buyers and maximize the selling price.
 Here are some suggestions for best brokers to sell your business.